tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Code near "Yoyos with effective top speed" comment in AI_009_2_Yoyos seems weird.
 Was this fixed in vanilla and the "< 1.01f" code left in?
 Probably can remove the duplicate bounds check, check blame
 - Item.hasVanityEffects no longer marked as [Old], why?
 Did something change?
 - Item.active property removed
-- Item.TurnToAir no longer has fullReset parameter and now always calls SetDefaults.
-Verify that this isn't an issue.
 - Move TML added Item ctor patches near others or to Item.TML.cs
 - Item.NewItem has new overloads.
 We might need to rework all our TML-added overloads or remove them. position is now natively a Vector2, rather than being case to int for the final step, and a velocity and NewItemOwnership are new parameters.
 - Main.rand can now have key-specific UnifiedRandom instances.
 Not sure how a mod might use it.